Trullion: Alastor 2262: Plot summary

 Gensifer unveils a whole new team for the match, an excellent touring team from off-world, but the Tanchineros are prepared.
 The teams are evenly matched, except in one respect: in his vanity, Gensifer has taken over as captain.
 The Tanchineros take advantage of this weakness.
 However, as Glinnes is grasping the opposing sheirl's gold ring for the final time, a notorious starmenter (space pirate) named Sagmondo Bandolio seizes the stadium and kidnaps three hundred of the wealthiest spectators for ransom, as well as several hundred women for other, darker purposes.

 Glinnes escapes with both sheirls.
 They hide out on a deserted island.
 One sheirl is grateful for her rescue, but Duissane is disgusted and leaves in the boat.
 The remaining sheirl suggests that perhaps Duissane is in love with Glinnes.

 When they are finally rescued, Glinnes learns that Akadie has been assigned to collect the enormous ransom demanded.
 Glinnes reluctantly agrees to hold onto it when Akadie fears being robbed.
 Duissane spends the night with Glinnes, believing that he will steal the money and take her off-world to live a life of luxury.
 However, Glinnes had, out of curiosity, already opened the package and found worthless papers inside; Akadie had apparently used him as a decoy.
 Duissane leaves, extremely distraught by this revelation.
 After she has gone, Glinnes notices that the ransom was actually hidden under the papers.
 Akadie picks up the money and gives it to Bandolio's man.

 Shortly afterwards, the Whelm finds Bandolio's hideout and captures him, but the ransom is not found and many suspect that Akadie still has it.
 Glinnes, through diligent investigation, finds the money in a locker.
 The courier was killed before he could deliver it, apparently by the inside man who arranged the mass kidnapping with Bandolio.
 Glinnes also deduces the identity of Bandolio's partner.

-Rhyl Shermatz, a self-styled "wandering journalist," turns out to be an important government official.
+Rhyl Shermatz, a self-styled "wandering journalist," is revealed to be an important government official.
 Glinnes convinces him to bring Bandolio to Lord Gensifer's wedding to Duissane.
 While there, he encounters Lute Casagave.
 When Bandolio gleefully identifies him as a retired, rival starmenter, Glinnes unexpectedly gets back his island.
 However, he is not the man Glinnes came to unmask.
 That turns out to be the groom.
 Gensifer flees, but tumbles into the water and falls victim to the merlings.
 Shermatz (in reality the Connatic) strongly suspects that Glinnes has the ransom, but has no strong motivation to pursue the issue.
 Everyone else believes the money is lost for good.
 Duissane, her plans derailed once again, wanders away disconsolate.
 Glinnes follows her.